 Those who don’t identify as LGBTQ+ will never truly understand the challenges of coming out to family, friends and even strangers.
 Coming out is not a singular event, and while we all have a time and place where we decide to be ourselves, the truth is coming out never stops; it just becomes easier with time.
 For Victor, his coming out journey goes far beyond his previous relationship with Mia or his new love for Benji.
 And the complexities of this journey are all too real as we start episode two.

 As we join episode two, Victor is not only battling with a sense of guilt over how he lied to Mia in the weeks leading up to prom but is also nervous about school friends knowing he and Benji are an item.
 But, to add to that, Victor’s mum continues to be evasive, and while stating she loves him, Victor knows she has not come to terms with his sexuality.
-The process of his coming out cloaked in an unspoken discomfort at home, as his mum avoids any discussion.
-The result is a confusing patchwork of experiences for Victor.
-His world, divided between Benji’s love and support, fear of losing his mum, and apprehension of reactions at school.
+The process of his coming out is cloaked in an unspoken discomfort at home, as his mum avoids any discussion.
+The result is a confusing patchwork of experiences for Victor, with his world divided between Benji’s love and support, fear of losing his mum, and apprehension of reactions at school.
 Of course, Victor’s experiences in episode two are nothing new.

 READ MORE: FEAR STREET TRILOGY (LIVE BLOG)

-Most LGBTQ+ people will recount the mixed emotions and fears surrounding the weeks and months after coming out to family or friends.
-Each day a new coming out experience as the net widened and more people heard the news.
-And while liberating, this is also scary, just as Victor is finding out.
-The confidence he displayed in episode one, now challenged as the reality of school comes into view, and his mum warns him of the dangers of telling people he is gay.
-Her words only further confusing the picture in Victor’s mind as he tries to find the right path through the first days of term.
+Most LGBTQ+ people will recount the mixed emotions and fears surrounding the weeks and months after coming out to family or friends, with each day a new coming out experience as the net widens and more people hear the news.
+While liberating, this is also scary, just as Victor is finding out, here the confidence he displayed in episode one is challenged as the reality of school comes into view, and his mum warns him of the dangers of telling people he is gay.
+Her words only further confuse the picture in Victor’s mind as he tries to find the right path through the first days of term.

 Meanwhile, for Mia, the first day of school also represents a challenge; the rumour mill.
-And this is not helped by Victor’s initial reluctance to tell people about him and Benji.
-The school gossip page ‘Creek Secrets’ going into overdrive as Victor’s basketball team spread rumours that she cheated on Victor over the summer.
+This is not helped by Victor’s initial reluctance to tell people about him and Benji with the school gossip page ‘Creek Secrets’ going into overdrive as Victor’s basketball team spread rumours that she cheated on Victor over the summer.
 Of course, this only adds to Victor’s sense of guilt around Mia and a feeling that he has to do the right thing and come out to his school friends.
-So after a chat with Benji, where Benji explains his own coming out journey, Victor bites the bullet and announces their relationship.
+So after a chat with Benji, where Benji explains his own coming-out journey, Victor bites the bullet and announces their relationship.

 At the same time, Felix continues to struggle at home, his mum’s mental health problems now placing their home at risk.
 And as Felix struggles to find a way of paying the rent, it’s Pilar he confides in – and we can’t help but wonder whether there is a possible relationship between them brewing?